18 Essential Business Phone System Features to Boost Productivity

 #2 Skills-Based Routing

-Every business phone system should enable skills-based routing; the method of routing specific types of calls to the most suitable agent based on their knowledge and expertise.
+Every phone system for businesses should enable skills-based routing; the method of routing specific types of calls to the most suitable agent based on their knowledge and expertise.

 For example, a customer whose query was made in Spanish might be directed to a Spanish-speaking agent.
 An angry or vulnerable customer might be directed to an agent with additional training in conflict resolution.
 Or, callers with specific questions might be routed to agents with qualifications in that area.